 - when you want to control the future of the app 100%

 No-Code And Low-Code Development

-Both tools allow creating decent websites and web applications.
+Both development tools allow creating decent websites and web applications.
 I also recall the first mobile app builders starting to pop around 2010.
 So both no code and low code have been around for quite some time.

 However, let’s take a step back and start by defining each approach to answer these questions:

 - How is using low-code/no code different from traditional development?

 - What is the place of no code/low code development in digital transformation?